Brunowilliang/use-styled/README.md

 // OR if using a custom component without forwardRef:
 // const ButtonBase = (props) => <Pressable {...props} />;

-const Button = useStyled(ButtonBase, {
+// Note: With NativeWind v4, you can also use className in your variants const Button = useStyled(ButtonBase, {
   base: {
     style: {